Parkinson's Disease: 5 Reasons for Hope

 Reason 1: Healthier, Longer Life Spans: People with Parkinson’s are living longer — but also better.
 “We are getting better at managing the complications of the disease.
-Patients are living longer and better than in the past, even without any medication,” says Liana Rosenthal, M.D., assistant professor of neurology at the Johns Hopkins University School of Medicine and director of clinical core of the Morris K. Udall Center Parkinson’s Disease Research Center of Excellence.
+Patients are living longer and better than in the past, even without any medication,” says Liana Rosenthal, M.D., assistant professor of neurology at the Johns Hopkins University School of Medicine.

 Reason 2: Earlier Diagnosis: The sooner Parkinson’s disease can be identified, the more effectively it can be treated.
 Efforts to zero in on the disease in earlier stages are ongoing, though right now it’s still considered a “clinical diagnosis,” says Rosenthal.
 “That means there is no blood or imaging test that can tell us for sure that you have Parkinson’s.”
 Researchers are looking at ways to pinpoint hallmarks or symptoms in earlier stages.
 For example, scientists in England have developed a noninvasive eye test that can detect Parkinson’s before physical symptoms are present.
 Observing changes in the retina may offer clues.

 Reason 3: Cutting-Edge Lab Research: At Johns Hopkins, research into the interactions of genes linked to Parkinson’s disease may suggest new and better treatment options.
 For example, ongoing research into how the Parkinson’s disease gene LRRK2 (also called LARK2) interacts with other Parkinson’s genes is leading to a better understanding of how the disease progresses — and how it might be slowed.